-- Any holder of shares of our common stock may elect to participate in the Plan. - Interested new investors who are not currently holders of our common stock may make their initial purchase through the Plan. - Up to a 3% discount on optional cash purchases of shares in excess of \$10,000 per month purchased under the Plan. - Full or partial dividend reinvestment options. - Optional cash purchases of between \$50 and \$10,000 per month and, with our prior approval, optional cash purchases in excess of \$10,000 per month. - Shares purchased will be maintained in your name in book-entry form at no charge to you. - Detailed recordkeeping and reporting will be provided at no charge to you. - Optional automatic investment withdrawals from your bank account.
+- Any holder of shares of our common stock may elect to participate in the Plan. - Interested new investors who are not currently holders of our common stock may make their initial purchase through the Plan - Up to a 3% discount on optional cash purchases of shares in excess of \$10,000 per month purchased under the Plan. - · Full or partial dividend reinvestment options. - Optional cash purchases of between \$50 and \$10,000 per month and, with our prior approval, optional cash purchases in excess of \$10,000 per month. - Shares purchased will be maintained in your name in book-entry form at no charge to you. - Detailed recordkeeping and reporting will be provided at no charge to you. - Optional automatic investment withdrawals from your bank account.

-This prospectus relates to the offer and sale of up to 7,351,739 authorized but unissued shares of our common stock under the Plan.
+This prospectus relates to the offer and sale of up to 7,500,000 authorized but unissued shares of our common stock under the Plan.
 Participants should retain this prospectus for future reference.

-Our common stock is listed on the New York Stock Exchange, or NYSE, under the symbol "TWO."
-The closing price of our common stock on the NYSE on December 18, 2013 was \$9.31 per share.
+Our common stock is listed on the NYSE Amex under the symbol "TWO."
+On December 21, 2010, the closing price of our common stock was \$9.67 per share.

-We have elected to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes.
+We have elected to be taxed as a real estate investment trust, or REIT, for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2009.
 As long as we qualify as a REIT, we generally will not be subject to U.S. federal income tax to the extent we distribute our taxable income to our stockholders on an annual basis.
-To assist us in qualifying as a REIT, among other purposes, ownership of shares of our common stock by a person is limited, with certain exceptions, to 9.8% by value or by number of shares, whichever is more restrictive, of the outstanding shares of our common stock and 9.8% by value or by number of shares, whichever is more restrictive, of the aggregate of the outstanding shares of our capital stock.
-In addition, our charter contains various other restrictions on the ownership and transfer of our stock.
+To assist us in qualifying as a REIT, among other purposes, ownership of shares of our common stock by any person is limited, with certain exceptions, to 9.8% by value or by number of shares, whichever is more restrictive, of the outstanding shares of our common stock and 9.8% by value or by number of shares, whichever is more restrictive, of our outstanding capital stock.
+In addition, our charter contains various other restrictions on the ownership and transfer of our common stock.